🔍 공개 퀴즈 검색

 2. Key supporting details

-3. Accurate information
+3. Accurate information from the text

 How can you verify your paraphrase is good?

-1. Check that you copied correctly
+1. Check that you copied it correctly

-2. Add more details
+2. Add more details than the original

-4. Compare to ensure meaning is exact but words and structure differ completely ✓
+3. Compare to ensure meaning is exact but words and structure differ completely ✓

 What is the first step in writing a summary?

-1. Write immediately
+1. Write immediately without reading

-2. Read and understand the entire text ✓
+4. Read and understand the entire text ✓

-When should you use a dictionary definition of plagiarism?
+When should you use quotation marks?

-4. Never
+4. Never in academic writing

 What makes a summary objective?